Cisco To Consolidate Bay Area Offices, Shifting Employees To Splunk Office

 [Related: Cisco Completes $28 Billion Splunk Acquisition]

-A Cisco spokesperson told CRN in an email that “we are bringing our Cisco and Splunk teams in the Bay Area closer together by consolidating office spaces in both San Jose and San Francisco.
-This will provide greater collaboration, increased innovation, as well as improve cost efficiencies within our real estate portfolio.
-We have deep roots in both San Jose and San Francisco, and we look forward to offering our employees vibrant and engaging workspaces designed for our future.”
+A Cisco spokesperson told CRN in an email that the firm was “bringing our Cisco and Splunk teams in the Bay Area closer together to drive greater collaboration, improve cost efficiencies within our real estate portfolio, and create an environment where our people can thrive and drive innovative solutions for our customers and growth for Cisco.
+To do this, we are expanding, upgrading, and modernizing our Santana Row office, reducing square footage in our North San Jose complex, and moving San Francisco Splunk employees to the current Cisco office there.
+We have deep roots in San Jose and San Francisco, and we look forward to offering our employees vibrant and engaging new workspaces designed for our future.”

 On the heels of its real estate consolidation plans, Cisco has also revealed it has permanently laid off 842 employees as part of its plan to cut about 7 percent of its workforce, which the company announced in August.
 According to a Worker Adjustment and Retraining Notification (WARN) notice that was processed in September, the company is letting go 134 from its San Francisco office, 145 in Milpitas, California, and 563 that were based at the tech giant's San Jose, California headquarters.
 The layoffs will be effective on November 15, according to the notices.